 Don’t leave the yum cha favorites at the restaurants!
 You can light up everyone’s eyes with homemade Mango Pancakes with fresh mangoes and whipped cream.
 Serve cold for the best way to end a hearty night of food!

 Vietnamese Glutinous Rice Balls with Ginger Syrup might take a little bit of extra work, but I guarantee you they are so worth it.
 Grab your family and friends to help you roll these balls and enjoy the dessert at the end of the day!

 Aunty Lei brings her famous Sticky Rice Pudding with Black Eyed Peas to almost every party because we all LOVE it.
 Her secret?
 Infusing pandan leaf juice into the pudding for a subtle yet deep pandan flavor.
 Now you can make it for your guests too!

 As promised, here are the tried-and-true menus that we’ve used when hosting festive events and parties:

-- A Slurp-licious Dinner – Asian feasts are know for their one pot wonders.
+- A Slurp-licious Dinner – Asian feasts are known for their one pot wonders.

 - Vietnamese Wrap & Roll – This is a light, fresh and incredibly satisfying way to feast.